jsapp21/rss-project/README.md

 Reporting Page

-$lookup - agg pipeline
-- pull from two different collections
-- how many times a item has been ordered

-- display which orders have a "burrito" on the order

 - update out of stock:
     - update already ordered items to be out of stock
     - do a transations for updatedOutOfStock and updatedOrdersOutOfStocks